By now, you must’ve heard about the Integrated Shield Plan (IP), which is also known as hospitalisation insurance or health/medical insurance.

 Note: The “basic” upgrade and the rider components form the Additional Private Insurance Coverage.

-Much have been said on MediShield Life here, so I won’t touch on it in detail again.
+Much have been said on MediShield Life here, so I won’t go into the details again.

 Here’s a short summary of it:

-- Basic cover with no pre/post hospitalisation coverage, etc
+- Provides basic coverage with no pre/post hospitalisation coverage

 - Pegged to B2/C class wards